Covid 19 coronavirus lockdown: Health Minister David Clark demoted after driving 20km to beach, breaking lockdown rules

-Health Minister David Clark drove his family 20km to a beach to go for a walk in the first weekend of the lockdown - a lockdown breach that the Prime Minister says he would normally be sacked for.
+Health Minister David Clark has been demoted after driving his family 20km to a beach to go for a walk in the first weekend of the lockdown - a breach that the Prime Minister says he would normally be sacked for.

 Jacinda Ardern said he would be demoted to the bottom of the Cabinet rankings.